Download the Guide as PDF

 Learn about tax reporting, compensation laws, registration requirements and more in our free Payroll Guide for Brazil.

-Employees and employers in Brazil are subject to the following tax and social security contribution rates (as of March 2022):
+Employees and employers in Brazil are subject to the following tax and social security contribution rates (rates valid for 2023):

 VAT system with multiple rates depending on federal, state and municipal level as well as on type of goods: Merchandise and Services Circulation Tax ranging from 4% to 25%